-In addition to inflation reports and central bank talks, you should also pay attention to geopolitical news such as war, natural disasters, political unrest, and elections.
+In addition to inflation reports and central bank speeches, you should also pay attention to geopolitical news such as

 Although these may not have as big an impact as the other news, it’s still worth paying attention to them.

-When our economic guru Forex Gump is in a good mood, he usually releases an article on upcoming news reports that you can play and with trade strategies to boot!
-Check out some of his articles of this sort:
+When our economic nerd, Forex Gump, is in a good mood, he usually releases an article on upcoming news reports that you can play and with trade strategies to boot!

-There are times where sentiment in the equity markets will be the precursor to major moves in the forex market.
+There are times where sentiment in the equity markets will be the precursor to major moves in the currency market.

 Now that we know which news events make the most moves, our next step is to determine which currency pairs are worth trading.